Romashkaa/telekit/docs/tutorial/8_inline_keyboards.md

 - **Value** – data passed to the callback when the button is clicked.
 - **row_width** – maximum number of buttons per row.

+> [!CAUTION]
-> Note: Values remain stored in memory until the user clicks a button or switches commands.
+> Values remain stored in memory until the user clicks a button or switches commands.
 To forcibly end waiting, see [Timeouts](10_timeouts.md).

+## Row Width

+`row_width` controls the number of buttons displayed per row in inline keyboards.

+**Value types**:
+- `int` - all rows will have the same number of buttons.
+- `Iterable[int]` - allows specifying different numbers of buttons per row.
+    - Each number in the iterable defines the number of buttons in the corresponding row.
+    - If the total number of buttons exceeds the sum of the iterable, the remaining buttons are placed in additional rows using the last number in the iterable as the row width.

 ## Suggested Inline Options